 Moscelyne’s choreographic works have been performed at the Peter Jay Sharp Theater, Alice Tully Hall, the Hudson Guild Theater, The Studebaker Theater (Chicago), the Foundry West Stockbridge and Triskelion Arts.
 She has received support from the Anthony Quinn Foundation Fellowship, Berkshire Taconic Foundation, Metropolis Ensemble, and a commission from Post:ballet for her choreographies.

 Moscelyne is a current dance faculty member at Berkeley Ballet Theater and Berkshire Pulse.
-She has taught workshops at HAVEN and the Lines Trainee Program.
+She has taught workshops at HAVEN, UC Davis, and the Lines Trainee Program.
 She teaches Modern Dance Technique (informed by Graham, Cunningham, and Limon), Contemporary Technique, Improvisation Workshops, Choreographic Skills, Ballet Technique and Contemporary Ballet.
 She has volunteered for Dance for Parkinson's Disease.
 Moscelyne also develops programs and leads accessible movement classes and lecture demonstrations, including the series 'Art in the Moment' which featured a multidisciplinary group of performers and toured to hospitals, psychiatric and pediatric facilities in the Greater Manhattan Area.
 She is a consultant at Collegiate Arts Prep.